popeindustries/lit/packages/lit-html-server/README.md

 }
 ```

-Custom `ElementRenderer` instances should subclass the default renderer, and be passed along to the render function.
-As an alternative to the `hydratable` directive, the `hydratableWebComponents: true` option can also be set here instead:
+Custom `ElementRenderer` instances should subclass the default renderer, and be passed along to the render function:

 ```js
 import { renderToNodeStream } from '@popeindustries/lit-html-server';